Fear of rejection can be very debilitating

 Step 1: Becoming aware of your fear of rejection patterns

 The first step in combating this unhelpful thinking style is to start to pay attention to all the times in your day when your mind starts racing to fill in the gaps.
+Do you:

-Do you assume something is wrong with you, if people look at you a certain way?
+assume something is wrong with you, if people look at you a certain way?

-Do you avoid people who you think might ask a favour of you, out of fear of saying “no”?
+avoid people who you think might ask a favour of you, out of fear of saying “no”?

-Do you say “no” to your child, only to give in later out of guilt for saying “no”?
+say “no” to your child, only to give in later out of guilt for saying “no”?

-Do you worry if others are going to like you if you have not heard from them in a while?
+fear whether others are going to like you if you have not heard from them in a while?

 When you start paying attention to your emotional reactions, you will begin to see a pattern.
 In doing so you can pinpoint exactly what is going on.
 For example, do you have an underlying negative belief that is causing you to feel potential rejection?
 If so, there are many things you can do to eradicate this negative belief.
 For example, NLP therapy, which we use in our counselling sessions, is very useful to tap into your unconscious beliefs.
 Negative beliefs and replace them with more acceptable and reasonable and accurate beliefs.